thephpleague/pipeline/usage.md

 This package is completely transparent when dealing with exception.
 In no case will this package catch an exception or silence an error.
-Exception should be dealt with on a per-case basic.
+Exception should be dealt with on a per-case basis.
 Either inside a __stage__ or at time when the pipeline processes a payload.

 ~~~php